-St. Luke's Diaper Bank distributed over 30,000 diapers on Giving Tuesday in November to the recipient agencies for the 2106 Diaper Drive: YWCA, Ministry with Community, Loaves & Fishes, Interfaith Homes, and Rootead.
+St. Luke's Diaper Bank distributed almost 38,000 diapers on Giving Tuesday in November to the recipient agencies for the 2106 Diaper Drive: YWCA, Ministry with Community, Loaves & Fishes, Interfaith Homes, and Rootead.

 Hard at work unloading the diapers for Ministry with Community.

-A whole truckload of diapers was delivered to Loaves & Fishes.
+A truckload of diapers was delivered to Loaves & Fishes.